How to dehydrate vegetables for your next hiking or camping trip

 The nutrient content of vegetables starts decreasing as soon as they are separated from the plant, and then it continues to decline as the vegetables are stored, exposed to light and air, peeled, sliced, and of course cooked.
-Even dehydration causes some loss of nutrients, however due to the low heat used with indoor dehydration methods (oven or dehydrator), the nutrient loss is much lower than when drying in the sun.
+Even dehydration causes , however due to the low heat used with indoor dehydration methods (oven or dehydrator), the nutrient loss is much lower than when drying in the sun.
 Pre-treating the vegetable before drying helps to retain some vitamins (see section “Blanching” below).

 Further minor downsides to dehydration are: